-- Update the data in Flourish and republish your charts
+- Update the data in Flourish and automatically republish your charts

-- Use our upcoming API for live data
+- Use our Flourish API for live data

-The second option requires having a developer who can connect a Flourish visualization to a live data source using the soon-to-be-released Flourish API.
-Interested in using our API?
-Send us an email at email@example.com to discuss access and pricing.
+The second option requires having a developer who can connect a Flourish visualization to a live data source using the Flourish API.
+The difference between the API and editor-built charts is that the API allows you to compose and manipulate these components entirely programmatically.

 Interested in any of those options?
 Reach out to our sales team to elevate your website with engaging narratives.